OpenCamp-cc/opencamp.cc/content/_index.md

 ## Affordable

-open camp will be affordable for everyone: the entire Bootcamp only costs a total of USD 660 / SGD 840 for 6 months (part-time, online).
+open camp will be affordable for everyone: the entire bootcamp only costs a total of USD 660 / SGD 840 for 6 months (part-time, online).
 To keep costs low, we only use open source and free learning materials as part of our curriculum, coupled with our own set of assessments and materials that we will